martahedl/SC-construction-using-MSMT-CSD/README.md

 3. ACPCdetect: Download and install ACPCdetect from NITRC and place it in the same directory as the Dockerfile when building the container.
 The instructions can be found at: https://www.nitrc.org/forum/forum.php?forum_id=8519

-To facilitate usage of the Docker container, we provide an example container invocation (cf. file “Docker_example”) showing: o	Mounting of the FreeSurfer license file location o	Specifying that the full analysis workflow is to be executed o	Specifying the in-built DICOM data as the input data o	Specifying an output location
+To facilitate usage of the Docker container, we provide an example container invocation (cf. file “Docker_example”) showing:
+-	Mounting of the FreeSurfer license file location
+-	Specifying that the full analysis workflow is to be executed
+-	Specifying the in-built DICOM data as the input data
+-	Specifying an output location

 ![image](https://github.com/user-attachments/assets/ec88be37-be63-4230-a060-40c06edd78b4)